Frequently Asked Questions

 3.3 - OS X Installation

-To install CloudI dependencies on OSX you either need macports or homebrew.
-With macports, CloudI configuration can be executed with:
+To install CloudI dependencies on macOS you either need macports or homebrew.
+All configuration and build steps are the same as Linux.

 Top